aws-samples/amazon-aurora-labs-for-mysql/docs/modules/backtrack/index.md

 ## 2. Backtracking to recover from unintended changes

 Backtrack the database to a time slightly after the second time marker.
 (Right after dropping the table).

+!!! note
+    Backtrack operations occur at the DB cluster level, the entire database state is rolled back to a designated point in time, even though the example in this lab illustrates the effects of the operation on an individual table.

 ```
 aws rds backtrack-db-cluster --db-cluster-identifier [clusterName] --backtrack-to "yyyy-mm-ddThh:mm:ssZ"